LassazVegaz/LassazVegaz/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- _I am a Full Stack Software Engineer_ 😍 also I am an undergraduate 🙃🎓
+- _I am a Full Stack Senior Software Engineer_ 😍

+- I work for a company called HCL 💙

 - As a side kick I am doing freelancing 💼